testdotai/appium-classifier-plugin/README.md

 Element finding plugins are made available via a special locator strategy, `-custom`.
-To tell Appium which plugin to use when this locator strategy is requested, send in the module name as the `customFindModule` capability.
-For example, to use this plugin, set the `customFindModule` capability to `test-ai-classifier`.
+To tell Appium which plugin to use when this locator strategy is requested, send in the module name and a selector shortcut as the `customFindModules` capability.
+For example, to use this plugin, set the `customFindModules` capability to something like `{"ai":
+"test-ai-classifier"}`.
+This will enable access to the plugin when using selectors of the form `ai:foo`.

 In addition to this capability, you'll need to set another Appium capability, `shouldUseCompactResponses`, to `false`.
 This directs Appium to include extra